 Preparing the ground for more circular packaging – The review of the EU

 Creating a circular economy for packaging is one of the key objectives of the European Commission to build a more climate-friendly Europe.
 As a key step to achieving it, the European Commission aims to ensure that ‘’all packaging in the EU is reusable or recyclable in an economically viable way by 2030’’, in line with the EU Green Deal and the EU Circular Economy Action Plan.
-That’s why the European Commission has decided to review the EU Packaging and Packaging Waste Directive, with a proposal expected by July 2022.
+That’s why the European Commission has decided to review the EU Packaging and Packaging Waste Regulation, with a proposal published on 30 November 2022.

 UNESDA Soft Drinks Europe strongly supports the EU’s ambitious measures to drive the shift to a circular economy for packaging by promoting the collection, recycling and reuse of packaging.
 As part of its contribution to create more sustainable packaging, UNESDA is taking concrete actions to deliver fully circular beverage packaging in the coming years, as outlined in its Circular Packaging Vision 2030.

 Circularity of beverage packaging is achievable through closed-loop recycling.
 This practice should be defined in all the relevant EU legislation as an enabler for reaching circularity.
 For instance, the new EU Strategy for Sustainable and Circular Textiles should also prioritise closed-loop recycling by promoting fibre-to-fibre recycling.
 Currently, 68% of our PET bottles find their way into other products and cannot be recovered and recycled back into new beverage bottles due to the changes in its material properties.
 This goes against the principle of circularity and puts in danger the ability of beverage producers, including SMEs, to access the necessary food-grade material to placed more recycled beverage bottles on the EU market and therefore to achieve the EU mandatory recycled content targets.